ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         name: server
     ~~~

-    This Service's `type` is `LoadBalancer`, meaning that it would take the next available IP from the MetalLB pool to use as external public IP in your network:

-    - Since this guide's local network setup lacks a DNS service (do not confuse it with the internal CoreDNS service running within the K3s cluster), it is better to ensure the service always uses the same external IP.
-In services of the type `LoadBalancer` like this one, you can specify a specific external IP from the range available in you Kubernetes cluster's load balancer (MetalLB in this guide's setup) in the `loadBalancerIP` parameter.
-In the YAML above, `10.7.0.3` is the address right the next one after the IP already assigned to the [Headlamp service (`10.7.0.2`)](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md).

-    - A `LoadBalancer` type service can also have an internal `clusterIP`, but Kubernetes does not allow to set it as `None`.
-Since this IP is not going to be used in this setup, the `clusterIP` parameter is not specified.
+    This `Service`'s `type` is `ClusterIP` and has no `clusterIP` set.
+This means that this service should be reached only by its internal hostname in the Kubernetes cluster.
+Knowing that the namespace for the whole Ghost setup will be `ghost`, the hostname will be `server-ghost.ghost`.

-    - Since there is no Prometheus metric exporter nor a port through which the Ghost server could provide such metrics, there is only one port declared in this `Service` resource that redirects all traffic to the Ghost server container's `server` port.
+    Since there is no Prometheus metric exporter nor a port through which the Ghost server could provide such metrics, there is only one port declared in this `Service` resource that redirects all traffic to the Ghost server container's `server` port.
 Notice that the port number specified here is the same one set in the container, which is the default Ghost server's `2368`.

 ## Ghost server Kustomize project